Noise Can Reduce Disorder in Chaotic Dynamics: Effect of noise on natural measure distribution

 \section{Effect of noise on natural measure distribution}

-A significant advance in analytical description of noise action on systems with fine structure was made for one-dimensional maps~\cite{Cvitanovic_etal-1998,Dettmann-Howard-2009}.
+A significant advance in analytical description of noise action on systems with fine structure was made for one-dimensional maps~\cite{Cvitanovic_etal-1998,Dettmann-Howard-2009,Lippolis-Cvitanovic-2010}.
 In~\cite{Cvitanovic_etal-1998} the formalism of Feynman diagrams was employed for treatment of noisy dynamics as a perturbation to deterministic dynamics over the set of periodic orbits.
 In~\cite{Dettmann-Howard-2009} the escape rates for unimodal maps were evaluated.
-However, in higher dimensions---which are practically inevitable when the map is a Poincar\'e map of chaotic continuous-time dynamic system---analytical advance becomes restricted; studies require {\it ad hoc} approaches and/or more numerics~\cite{Altmann-Endler-2010}.
-Moreover, for most problems addressed in literature, low-length periodic orbits provide enough data for an accurate description~\cite{Cvitanovic_etal-1998,Dettmann-Howard-2009}, whereas in our case inhomogeneity of high-length orbits is essential.
+However, in higher di\-men\-sions---which are practically inevitable when the map is a Poincar\'e map of chaotic continuous-time dynamic system---analytical advance becomes restricted; studies require {\it ad hoc} approaches and/or more numerics~\cite{Gaspard-2002,Altmann-Endler-2010,Altmann-Leitao-Lopes-2012}.
+Studies~\cite{Cvitanovic_etal-1998,Dettmann-Howard-2009,Lippolis-Cvitanovic-2010,Gaspard-2002,Altmann-Leitao-Lopes-2012} formed solid instrumental and theoretical basis for working with the noise-induced effects in the systems with fine structure.

+Nonetheless, in our study we do not employ the advanced zeta function formalism and use its limiting version assessing the measure merely with leading multipliers~\cite{Cvitanovic_etal-chaosbook}.
+This version well proved itself for practical applications~\cite{Grebogi-Ott-Yorke-1988,Eckhardt-Ott-1994} and is easier from the view point of calculations when one need as many UPOs as all the UPOs with $\le20$ loops.
+Noteworthy, for most problems addressed in literature, low-length periodic orbits provide enough data for an accurate description~\cite{Cvitanovic_etal-1998,Dettmann-Howard-2009}, whereas in our case inhomogeneity of high-length orbits is essential.
+Another reason to use simplified (though still accurate) formalism of~\cite{Grebogi-Ott-Yorke-1988} is that the analytical theory we will construct is rather qualitative and is purposed to highlight the mechanism of the effect which will be finally demonstrated with results of the direct numerical simulation for chaotic systems.

 For evaluation of natural measure, we first briefly recall its calculation for the no-noise case (interested readers can find a detailed rigorous consideration in Sec.\,VI of~\cite{Grebogi-Ott-Yorke-1988}).
 We consider certain Poincar\'e section and two-dimensional map on it, which is induced by three-dimensional phase flow.
 We are interested in calculation of the natural measure distribution over attractor on the Poincar\'e surface.
 Let us consider $k$ iterations of the map, ${\bf x}_{n+k}={\bf F}^k({\bf x}_n)$, where $k$ is large, and a small cell bounded by stable and unstable manifolds, which feature the directions of compaction and stretching of the phase volume, respectively, as sketched in Fig.\,\ref{fig2}.
 In the vicinity of fixed point $\mathrm{A}$ of map ${\bf F}^k$, curvilinear parallelogram $\mathrm{B'C'D'E'}$ is formed by states belonging the cell before $k$ iterations of the map, and $\mathrm{BCDE}$ is the pre-image of this parallelogram.
 By definition of the ergodic (mixing) attractor, for any two subsets $S_a$ and $S_b$ in the phase space of the system, we have